BMTechno/Database-II-Project-MySQL-PHP-AngularJS-Ionic/README.md

 TODO: Write a project description

 IMPORTANT NOTE: This guide only work for iOS and Linux.
-Basic knowleges of SQL Admin or XAMPP are needed.
+Basic knowlege of SQL Admin or XAMPP are needed.

 ## Installation